Tailor Made: Solutions for Your Health

 Location: Nashville, TN and Miami, FL

 Our intervention content and focus represents a novel strategy to promote health equity by using technology-based health care innovations to improve healthy eating and active living and encourage tobacco cessation by addressing a root cause of unhealthy behavior in men: notions of manhood.
 We focus on gender and manhood because they are underexplored factors that shape men’s health behaviors.
-Specifically, we will (1) use qualitative and quantitative methods to develop and refine gendered survey items that will be used in individually-tailored health communications that focus on manhood; (2) use a cross-sectional survey to test the associations between the survey items and tobacco cessation, eating practices, physical activity and key mediators (e.g., motivation, self-efficacy and social support); and (3) conduct individual interviews to test the accuracy of the health communications profiles that will be used to individually-tailor intervention materials.
-The focus of this research is consistent with NIH priority areas of health care innovations, health care equity, healthy eating, active living and tobacco cessation.
+Specifically, we will (1) use qualitative and quantitative methods to develop and refine gendered survey items that will be used in individually-tailored health communications that focus on manhood; (2) use a cross-sectional survey to test the associations between the survey items and eating practices, physical activity and key mediators (e.g., motivation, self-efficacy and social support); and (3) conduct individual interviews to test the accuracy of the health communications profiles that will be used to individually-tailor intervention materials.
+The focus of this research is consistent with NIH priority areas of health care innovations, health care equity, healthy eating, and active living.
 Furthermore, this study can be generalized to other racial and ethnic groups of men.